yourajdeep/todo_web-app_template-01/README.md

 # todo_web-app_template-01

 A simple to-do web app for your daily tasks checklist.
+This is one of the minimal templetes.